TauhidMark011/Server_Log_Data_Extraction_Pro/README.md

 # 📊 Server Log Data Extraction and User History Database Update, By GUVI.

 ## 📖 Project Overview
-This project extracts email addresses and timestamps from a server log dataset, transforms the data into a structured format, and loads it into MongoDB and MySQL for analysis.
-The system helps analyze user activity history efficiently.
+The "Server Log Data Extraction and User History Database Update" project automates the extraction of email addresses and timestamps from server log files.
+Using Python and Regex, the extracted data is stored in MongoDB and later transferred to MySQL for structured analysis.
+The system helps track user activity trends, providing insights such as unique email addresses, email frequency per day, and domain-based email distribution.

 ## 🚀 Objectives
 - Extract email and timestamps from raw server logs.